Recent Accounting Pronouncements

 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (“FASB”) or other standard setting bodies and adopted by the Company as of the specified effective date.
 Unless otherwise discussed, the impact of recently issued standards that are not yet effective are not expected to have a material impact on the Company’s financial position or results of operations upon adoption.

 Income Taxes Disclosures – In December 2023, the FASB issued ASU No. 2023-09, “Income Taxes (Topic 740): Improvements to Income Tax Disclosures.”
-ASU2023-09 requires disaggregated information about a reporting entity’s effective tax rate reconciliation as well as information on income taxes paid.
+ASU 2023-09 requires disaggregated information about a reporting entity’s effective tax rate reconciliation as well as information on income taxes paid.
 ASU 2023-09 is effective for public entities with annual periods beginning after December 15, 2024, with early adoption permitted.
-The Company is currently evaluating the impact of this guidance on its consolidated financial statements.
+The Company adopted this standard prospectively for the year ended December 31, 2025.
+The adoption of the standard impacted the 2025 income tax disclosures.

 Accounting pronouncements pending adoption

 On November 4, 2024, the FASB issued ASU No. 2024-03, Expense Disaggregation Disclosures (“ASU 2024-03”).
-ASU 2024-03 amends 220, Comprehensive Income to expand income statement expense disclosures and require disclosure in the notes to the financial statements of specified information about certain costs and expenses.
+ASU 2024-03 amends ASC 220, Comprehensive Income to expand income statement expense disclosures and require disclosure in the notes to the financial statements of specified information about certain costs and expenses.
 ASU 2024-03 is required to be adopted for fiscal years commencing after December 15, 2026, with early adoption permitted.
-The company is currently evaluating the impact of adopting the standard on the Consolidated Financial Statements.
+The Company is currently evaluating the impact of adopting the standard on its financial statements.

 About New Standards Disclosures